soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 **Papers**

 **Theoretical linguistics**
-- To appear.
-Korean case stacking and the nominal template.
+- To appear || Korean case stacking and the nominal template.
 Proceedings of PLC 45. (with Yining Nie)
-- 2020.
-Speech act phrases in Korean nominal structures.
+- 2020 | Speech act phrases in Korean nominal structures.
 Proceedings of JK 27.
-- 2020.
-Prosody and EPP in Swahili.
+- 2020 | Prosody and EPP in Swahili.
 Proceedings of AMP 2019.
-- 2019.
-Nominal mismatches in Swahili locatives.
+- 2019 | Nominal mismatches in Swahili locatives.
 Proceedings of LSA 2019. (with Doo-Won Lee)
-- 2018.
-Suppletion in serial verb constructions.
+- 2018 | Suppletion in serial verb constructions.
 Studies in Generative Grammar 28(3).
-- 2018.
-Suppletive allomorphy conditioned by humbleness in Korean.
+- 2018 | Suppletive allomorphy conditioned by humbleness in Korean.
 Proceedings of BLS 44. (with Minjung Kim)

 **Computational linguistics**
 - 2022.
 Can language models capture syntactic associations without surface cues?
 A case study of reflexive anaphor licensing in English control constructions.
 Proceedings of SCiL 2022 (extended abstract). (with Sebastian Schuster)